danjia21/me-as-a-service/README.md

 pnpm --filter @me-as-a-service/api eval:evidence-required-response
 ```

-The evaluation prints only the final responses, not classification results, retrieval
-queries, or retrieved records.

 To deploy your instance, we recommend a VPS with at least 2 GB of RAM.
 You will need a domain name, an OpenAI or OpenRouter API key, and
 production secrets kept outside Git.
 See the